TanUkkii007/wavenet/README.md

 This project has following limitations.

 - Supported data set is [LJSpeech](https://keithito.com/LJ-Speech-Dataset) only
-- No sophisticated initialization, optimization and regularization techniques
+- No sophisticated initialization, optimization and regularization techniques that was in the lecture
 - Lack of hyper-parameter tuning.
 - Confirmed generated audio are low quality